 - Can I engage in import/ export business in Ethiopia?

 Yes.
-It is prohibited to engage in any commercial activity unless registered in a Commercial register; and according to Proclamation No. 980/2016, no person shall engage in business activity without acquiring business license.
+It is prohibited to engage in any commercial activity unless registered in a Commercial register; and according to Proclamation No. 980/2016 (and its amendment 1150/2019), no person shall engage in business activity without acquiring business license.
 The Proclamation further stipulates no person is allowed to obtain any kind of business license without first being registered in the commercial register and acquiring commercial registration certificate.
-It is upon registration that business organizations will have legal personality.
+A business organization would attain legal personality upon its’ registration in the commercial register.
 The commercial registration and business license is regulated by the Ministry of Trade and Industry or other relevant government organs that are vested with such power.

 For a detailed answer please check our article on Business Licensing and Registration Procedures in Ethiopia.